trigvi/bookmarklets/README.md

-# Trigvi Bookmarklets
+# Bookmarklets

-A random collection of bookmarklets for personal use.
+Bookmarklets for personal use.